Tommyphung1/Creating-Movie-Recommendation-Systems/README.md

 The **second** way is to take the corresponding rank of the predicted values from the models and take **the average of the ratings from their sum**.
 The second way appear to be a better prediction than the previous models with a small difference in RSME.

 ## Buiness Understanding
 There has been a boom in streaming services and thousands of movies for consumers to watch.
 Netflix has over **4,000 movies** and Prime Video has roughly **7,000 movies** not considering that these big streaming services have their original movies as well.
 To compete with other streaming platforms, the user experience should be the focus of these companies. <br>

 **One aspect to look into is the recommendation system they have on their website that would recommend movies to the users based on their movies, trending movies, and popular movies**.
 The user experience needs to entice old users to stay and welcome new users to join and begin watching movies.

 Recommendation works well in most cases.
 On average, better-rated movies perform well and people will actively look for them before making their choice to watch said movie.
 For example, **70% of videos** watched are made from their recommendations.

 ## Data Understanding

-The dataset was compiled by the **Grouplens** research group and the source of that data comes [MovieLens](https://movielens.org/).
+The dataset was compiled by the **Grouplens** research group and the source of that data comes from [MovieLens](https://movielens.org/).
 MovieLens is a movie recommendation service that has **9,742 movies** and **100,836 ratings** from **610 users**.
 The dataset was updated on September 26, 2018.
 There are three datasets but will only be needing two of them, the ratings and the movies.

-The movie dataset has the movie IDs, titles, and genres for the movie.
+The movie dataset has the **movie IDs, titles, and genres** for the movie.
 This was used mainly for conversions but could potentially be used for the genres as it was explored for a bit.
-Ratings have the most pieces of information as it has ratings and timestamps.
+Ratings dataset have the most pieces of information as it has ratings and timestamps.
 The ratings were scaled from **0 to 5 with a .5 step**.

 Exploring the datasets have some interesting facts concerning the dataset.
 For one, the distribution is slightly skewed left with the **mean** rating happening to be roughly **3.5**.
 There are a handful of users that contributes to the reviews given which may have bias depending on who the user was. **Most movies were not rated below 3** so it might be difficult to determine a good movie to recommend.